 Opportunities for Christian Growth

 Campus ministry at Whitworth offers a variety of programs that provide nurture, worship and service opportunities for Whitworth students.
-Through special events, ongoing ministries and regular gatherings coordinated by the Whitworth Campus Ministry Office, students are encouraged to get involved in activities that enable them to discover God's love and purpose fortheir lives and to share that love by serving others.
-Some options include Tuesday/Thursday chapel, Hosanna, campus prayer, spiritual mentoring groups, small groups, and weekend retreats.
+Through special events, ongoing ministries and regular gatherings coordinated by Whitworth Campus Ministry, students are encouraged to get involved in activities that enable them to discover God's love and purpose for their lives and to share that love by serving others.
+Some options include Tuesday/Thursday chapel, Hosanna, Awake, campus prayer, spiritual mentoring groups, small groups and weekend retreats.
 Call 509.777.4345 or visit www.whitworth.edu/chapel for more information.

 Whitworth University Bookstore

-Required texts and materials for class, as well as Whitworth apparel, souvenirs and gift certificates, are available at the bookstore in the HUB.
+Required texts and materials for class, as well as Whitworth apparel, souvenirs and gift certificates, are available at the bookstore, which moves from the HUB to The Pines Café & Bookstore on Hawthorne Road at the start of the 2021-22 school year.
 A text-reservation service offered at the beginning of fall and spring terms allows student to pre-pay for books and have them boxed up and ready to go when the student arrives on campus.
 Most students spend $350-$450 per semester for books and supplies.
 Merchandise at the bookstore cannot be charged to a student account.
 For more information, please call 509.777.3277 or visit www.whitworth.edu/bookstore.

 Through involvement as student leaders and as participants in events and organizations, students engage important issues, experience innovative and exciting activities, and build lifelong friendships – all necessary for the optimum university experience.
 Opportunities include intramurals, outdoor recreation, student ministry, theatre, music, student government, student-operated media, residence-life leadership and programming, and a wide range of clubs and organizations.
 For more information, call 509.777.3796 or visit whitworthaswu.com.